alforsii/my-project-game/README.md

 ### `To play the game:`

 - You need to enter your name as a player-1 or -2
+  - Left side player - 2 key code:
+    - Left - A
+    - Right - D
+    - Up - W
+    - Down - S
+  - Right side player - 1 key code:
+    - Left - arrow left <
+    - Right - arrow right >
+    - Up - arrow up ^
+    - Down - arrow down
-- You can play one or with another player
+- You can play one or 2 players
 - Second player is optional, but to add player-2 you need to enter both names
 - Whoever gets a heigh score he is the winner